-Qualification videos for Partner Stunt, Group Stunt and Mascot competitions must be sent with a payment of \$25 per video (this payment must accompany the video in order to have the video judged).
-There is no entry fee for team gualifying videos.
+Qualification videos must be sent with a payment of \$25 per video (this payment must accompany the video in order to have the video judged).
 All participants representing schools on videos must meet NCA & NDA's current eligibility requirements, as well as the eligibility requirements of their respective school.
 Participants must be current members of the same team (not program).
 Segments may NOT be edited.
 The speed of the performance may not be altered on the video.
 The use of a tripod is highly encouraged.
-Routine must follow USA Cheer Safety College Cheerleading Safety Rules.
-Videos may be emailed to: Ncacollegevideos@gmail.com.
+Routine must follow USA Cheer College Cheerleading Safety Rules.